 However given the nature of thermal paper it may be tricky to find a replacement that can be as effective as BPA or BPS.
 Therefore packagers could potentially look to other alternatives such as thermal transfer which does not use thermal paper and consequently does not include any BPA or BPS, so is not a risk of being outlawed in the future.

-BPA has been one of the primary chemicals which makes thermal labels / paper work, and will be banned from January 2020.
+BPA has been one of the primary chemicals which makes thermal labels / paper work, and has been banned from January 2020.
 If manufacturers do not want to switch to BPS which also has potential health impacts, then there’s is the option to change to thermal transfer which does not use either BPA or BPS.
-If you need any advice or have any applications that you are unsure how will be impacted please email us on email@example.com or give us a call: 01159 640144.
+If you need any advice or have any applications that you are unsure how will be impacted please email us on firstname.lastname@example.org or give us a call: 01159 640144.